Zwonkous/GoldenDarkSpeedrunSidebar/README.md

 ### Easier Management for your data.
 GDSS will allow you to manage your level and application data easily.

+### GoldenDark Online
+See the grind times of other GDSS users, interact with them and sync your data across other instances of GDSS that you're logged into.

 And much more!